osgirl/fake-burrberry-frontend/readme.md

 This is my study-project for [evgenyrodionov's](https://github.com/evgenyrodionov) course.
 Our work is in progress now, we're on the second chapter of the course.

-You can check out current version here: [Fake Burberry](https://build-wqnjmpucqa.now.sh)
+You can check out latest **dev** build here: [krasnov-burberry-fake-shop-for-study-dev.now.sh](krasnov-burberry-fake-shop-for-study-dev.now.sh)

+Or latest **production** build here: [krasnov-burberry-fake-shop-for-study.now.sh](krasnov-burberry-fake-shop-for-study.now.sh)

 ******